 Prior to this offering, there has been no public market for shares of our Class B common stock.
 Future sales of substantial amounts of shares of our Class B common stock in the public market after this offering, or the possibility of these sales occurring, could cause the prevailing market price for our Class B common stock to fall or impair our ability to raise equity capital in the future.
-Upon the completion of this offering, based on the number of shares outstanding as of August 2, 2015, we will have 27,928,411 shares of Class B common stock outstanding, assuming no exercise of the underwriters' option to purchase additional shares.
-Of these outstanding shares, all 6,666,667 shares of Class B common stock sold by us in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable in the public market without restriction or further registration under the Securities Act, and 19,385,268 shares of Class B common stock held by our affiliates, as that term is defined in Rule 144 under the Securities Act, and the shares purchased in this offering by our existing shareholders and certain affiliates of us, certain existing shareholders and our directors, may only be sold in compliance with the limitations described below.
-The remaining 1,876,476 shares of Class B common stock outstanding after this offering will be deemed restricted because of securities laws or lock-up agreements.
-Of these 21,261,744 shares of Class B common stock, 811,146 shares are subject to the provisions of various vesting agreements.
-After the lock-up agreements and vesting agreements expire, based on shares outstanding as of August 2, 2015, all other outstanding shares of Class B common stock (including Class B common stock issued upon conversion of outstanding shares of Class A common stock) will be eligible for sale in the public market, 19,385,268 of which are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act.
+Upon the completion of this offering, based on the number of shares outstanding as of August 2, 2015, we will have shares of Class B common stock outstanding, assuming no exercise of the underwriters' option to purchase additional shares.
+Of these outstanding shares, all shares of Class B common stock sold by us in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable in the public market without restriction or further registration under the Securities Act, and shares of Class B common stock held by our affiliates, as that term is defined in Rule 144 under the Securities Act, and the shares purchased in this offering by our existing shareholders and our directors, may only be sold in compliance with the limitations described below.
+The remaining shares of Class B common stock outstanding after this offering will be deemed restricted because of securities laws or lock-up agreements.
+After the lock-up agreements expire, based on shares outstanding as of August 2, 2015, all other outstanding shares of Class B common stock (including Class B common stock issued upon conversion of outstanding shares of Class A common stock) will be eligible for sale in the public market, of which are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act.
 See "Shares eligible for future sale."